A desk of someone who manages payroll

 • Avoid costly overtime

-You can even export data quickly and easily to integrated tools, such as Gusto and ADP Workforce Now, or produce reports in a variety of formats — both digital and hard copy — and transfer them to the payroll processor of your choice..
+You can even export data quickly and easily to integrated tools, such as Toast Payroll and Gusto, or produce reports in a variety of formats — both digital and hard copy — and transfer them to the payroll processor of your choice.

-So, whether you need a tool to help you communicate with your team, organize and control necessary tasks, track time, control labor costs, oversee multiple locations, or manage payroll, Sling is the software for you.
+So, whether you need a tool to help you communicate with your team, organize and control necessary tasks, track time, control labor costs, or oversee multiple locations, Sling is the software for you.

 To learn more about how Sling can help you manage your business better, organize and schedule your team, and track and calculate work hours, browse our features page today.